 The single currency was boosted after data showing that German industrial orders rebounded strongly in May, snapping four straight months of declines as demand in Germany and the rest of the euro area picked up.

-China’s yuan remained steady after China’s central bank pledged earlier in the week to keep the exchange stable, in a bid to calm markets which have been roiled by fears over the fallout from the trade dispute.
+China’s yuan remained steady after China’s central bank pledged earlier in the week to keep the exchange stable, in a bid to calm markets that have been roiled by fears over the fallout from the trade dispute.

 The pound edged higher against the dollar, with GBPUSD up to 1.3239 at 07:00 GMT, but was lower against the firmer euro, with EURGBP rising 0.19% to 0.8825.

-The trade sensitive Australian dollar was treading water, with AUDUSD last at 0.7380, while the New Zealand dollar was slightly higher, with NZDUSD able to trade at 0.6775 at 06:00 GMT.
+The trade-sensitive Australian dollar was treading water, with AUDUSD last at 0.7380, while the New Zealand dollar was slightly higher, with NZDUSD able to trade at 0.6775 at 06:00 GMT.